 This needle was smaller than I expected, so I barely felt it.
 I watched as the nurse used a small sample of my blood to test for anti-HIV antibodies that my body could have produced in response to an HIV infection.
 This test took less than 3 mins and came back negative.
-I just got the results of the other tests, which require a high-tech lab due to their sensitivity and reliability.
+I later got the results of the other tests, which require a high-tech lab due to their sensitivity and reliability.
 The tests found no evidence of STIs.

-What you don’t know has the ability to hurt you and those you love so get checked.
+What you don’t know has the ability to hurt you and those you love.
+So get checked.

 You can call the Royal South Hants Sexual Health clinic on 0300 300 2016